DEXA language logo

 Structured control flow, richer declarations, and errors that don’t feel like a core dump.

-• Added negative examples (bad_parse.dexa, bad_type.dexa, bad_model.dexa) to keep error messages honest.
+• Added negative examples to keep errors honest (bad_parse.dexa, bad_type.dexa, bad_model.dexa).

 Block scopes, let mut, and assignments